 Proper maintenance is key to ensuring your cigars stay fresh and ready to smoke.
 Following these tips will help you maintain the right conditions for your cigars.

-Always use distilled water for your humidification devices.
+Always use distilled water or PG solutions for your humidification devices.
 Tap water contains minerals and impurities that can affect the taste of your cigars and cause mold growth.
-Distilled water is free of these contaminants, ensuring a pure and consistent humidity level.
-Using distilled water also helps to prevent the buildup of mineral deposits in your humidification devices, extending their lifespan and efficiency.
+Distilled water (and PG solution) is free of these contaminants, ensuring a pure and consistent humidity level.
+Using one of these two options also helps to prevent the buildup of mineral deposits in your humidification devices, extending their lifespan and efficiency.

 Avoid Direct Contact